-If anything, rather than HB being paid directly to the tenants, I can see universal credit actually resulting in the reverse.
-If a tenant does not pay their rent one of two things will happen;
+If anything, rather than Housing Benefit being paid directly to the tenants, I can see universal credit actually resulting in the reverse.
+If a tenant does not pay their rent one of two things will happen:

-1. Their HB will be paid directly to the landlord as they are in arrears.
+- Their Housing Benefit will be paid directly to the landlord as they are in arrears.

-2. They will be evicted, made homeless and therefore will be vulnerable.
-As vulnerable tenants their HB should be paid directly to their next landlord.
+- They will be evicted, made homeless and therefore will be vulnerable.
+As vulnerable tenants their Housing Benefit should be paid directly to their next landlord.

 As always, if you have any questions on this, please do not hesitate to get in touch.